-UPDATE (October 2014): We have partnered with The Haven for referrals & Let’s Grow Now for interview & job skills training and are working in partnership with TJACH (Thomas Jefferson Area Coalition for Homelessness).
+UPDATE (October 2014): We have partnered with The Haven for referrals & and are working in partnership with TJACH (Thomas Jefferson Area Coalition for Homelessness) and Piedmont House.
 Catholic Web Services, Inc. was granted 501c3 tax-exempt status, and all contributions are tax deductible.

 Your donation will help to bring the beauty and power of the internet with Greater Good Technology to those in need.
 You can make secure donations of any amount to Greater Good Technology with the PayPal link below:

 Please donate online or contact John Clem if you have any questions, or if you would like to bring this program to your community: